gobo-ws/ola-trigger-hue-ble-dmx/README.md

 **DMX-Hue BLE - OLA trigger config to control Philips Hue BLE lights with DMX (Art-Net, sACN or via DMX input) - work in progress**

-Like others I can control Philips Hue BLE bulbs using nRF Connect on Android but I still have some problems with gatttool on Raspbian.
+Like others I can control Philips Hue BLE lights using nRF Connect on Android but I still have some problems with gatttool on Raspbian.
 I can pair the bulb though.

 `gatttool -t random -b [MAC] --char-write-req --handle=0x0027 --value=01`